Aug 8, 2015–Jan 17, 2016

 The inclusion of this work in the MCA Screen series emphasizes its affinity with the significant surrealist undercurrent in the MCA Collection, evident in the museum’s holdings of work by original masters such as René Magritte as well as more contemporary representatives such as Kai Althoff, Tony Oursler, and Cindy Sherman.
 Indeed, if there is anything prototypically “Belgian” about Gruyter and Thys’s oeuvre at all, it is their debt to a sinister subgenre of surrealism that is most often identified with Magritte and proto-surrealists such as James Ensor and Félicien Rops—a tradition that is marked by a deep-seated feel for the morbid and the macabre, and a sardonic sense of humor.

-This exhibition is organized by Dieter Roelstraete, Manilow Senior Curator at the Museum of Contemporary Art Chicago.
+This exhibition is organized by Dieter Roelstraete, former Manilow Senior Curator, and Curatorial Assistant Karsten Lund.